 The EUA wholesale market functions as a well developed commodity market but remains volatile and susceptible to sharp price swings.
 EUA prices have continued to rise over the last year to reach record highs in early 2021, supported by market participants who feel the proposed increase in EU ETS targets for Phase 4 will drive carbon prices higher.

 As such it is increasingly important for EU ETS operators to keep up do date with the market and develop an appropriate compliance strategy to manage costs.

 Please see below for more details on how CF Partners services can help.

 The UK Emissions Trading Scheme (UK ETS)

-On 14th Dec 2020, as part of its Energy White Paper announcement, the UK Government confirmed it would be establishing a UK Emission Trading Scheme (UK ETS) from 1 Jan 2021.
-The statutory rules for a UK ETS have been put in place (The Greenhouse Gas Emissions Trading Scheme Order 2020) but we await further details on auctioning and free allocations of allowances to industry.
+On 14th Dec 2020, as part of its Energy White Paper announcement, the UK Government confirmed the launch of a UK Emission Trading Scheme (UK ETS) from 1 Jan 2021.
+The statutory rules for a UK ETS have been put in place (The Greenhouse Gas Emissions Trading Scheme Order 2020) and the auctions and related carbon market commenced on 19th May 2021.

 We outline the key features of the scheme below but please do get in touch if you would like more information.

 - Establishes a new UK ETS with Phase I running from 2021-2030.

 - Broadly follows the current EU ETS rules and will begin as a standalone system.